Longhorns going with 'Storm Trooper' uniforms vs. Sooners

 We are still waiting to hear what the Sooners will wear.

-The annual Red River Rivalry game in Dallas at the Cotton Bowl between the Longhorns and Sooners kicks off at 11am on FOX.
+The annual Red River Showdown game in Dallas at the Cotton Bowl between the Longhorns and Sooners kicks off at 11am on FOX.

 - Big 12